microsoft/vscode-docs/blogs/2018/09/10/introducing-github-pullrequests.md

 September 10, 2018 Kenneth Auchenberg, [@auchenberg](https://twitter.com/auchenberg)

-Like many other open source projects, the [Visual Studio Code community collaborates](https://github.com/Microsoft/vscode) through [pull requests](https://github.com/Microsoft/vscode/pulls) to land fixes and new features.
+Like many other open-source projects, the [Visual Studio Code community collaborates](https://github.com/microsoft/vscode) through [pull requests](https://github.com/microsoft/vscode/pulls) to land fixes and new features.
 Starting this past spring, our team has been working to bring you a new integrated pull request experience so that you can collaborate, comment, review, and validate GitHub pull requests directly from within Visual Studio Code.

 Today, we are announcing the public preview of [GitHub Pull Requests for Visual Studio Code](https://aka.ms/vscodepr-download), closing a gap in the workflow that we and millions of engineers experience every day: The ability to review source code where it was written – inside the editor.